-Shanghai reports 1st deaths from current COVID-19 outbreak
+Shanghai reports first deaths in current COVID-19 outbreak

 China on Monday said 23,362 people had tested positive for the virus over the previous 24 hours, most of them showing no symptoms and almost all of them in Shanghai.

 The city has reported more than 300,000 cases since late March.
-Shanghai began easing restrictions last week, although officials have warned the city doesn’t have its outbreak under control.
+Shanghai began easing restrictions last week, although officials have warned that the city doesn’t have its outbreak under control.

 Shanghai, which is home to China’s biggest port and most important stock exchange, appeared unprepared for such a massive undertaking.

-Residents ran short of food and daily necessities while enduring lockdown conditions, and tens of thousands of people put under medical observation have been sequestered in crowded facilities where lights are always on, garbage bins overflow, food is inadequate and hot showers nonexistent.
+Residents have run short of food and other daily necessities while enduring lockdown conditions, and tens of thousands of people put under medical observation have been sequestered in crowded facilities where lights are always on, garbage bins overflow, food is inadequate and hot showers nonexistent.

 Anyone who tests positive but has few or no symptoms is required to spend one week in a quarantine facility.

-Concerns have risen about the economic impact of the government’s hardline policy.
+Concerns have risen about the economic impact of the government’s hard-line policy.

 China’s economic growth edged up to a still-weak 4.8% over a year earlier in the first three months of 2022 as lockdowns cut production in major industrial cities.
 Official data showed growth accelerated from the previous quarter’s 4%.